jsykes/pacemaker/README.md

 This game was made over the weekend for the Global Gam Jam 2013 annual event.

 The Cider/Glider IDE was used to make the project but using your own means to run it should work like any other CoronaSDK project.

+More information on the game can be found here http://globalgamejam.org/2013/pace-maker